microsoft/genaiscript/docs/token.md

 ## Visual Studio Code secrets

-GPTools will automatically ask you for a token when needed and will store it in the workspace secret storage.
+GenAIScript will automatically ask you for a token when needed and will store it in the workspace secret storage.
 The token is **never** stored in the clear or shared outside the project.
-The token will be cleared once we detect it expired; but you can also _forget_ the token by using the `GPTools - Clear OpenAI Token` command.
+The token will be cleared once we detect it expired; but you can also _forget_ the token by using the `GenAIScript - Clear OpenAI Token` command.

 The extension also support a root `.env` file in your project.